SmithyySHU/bashscripts-2022-ConnorSmith/README.md

 # System Architecture Coursework 1
 ## Connor Smith C0033267

+## Instructions

+To run my script please use the following command on terminal "bash mainprogram.sh"

 This project is to develop a series of scripts that include:
 1. Loops
 2. If else statement